acuribe96/CIT114_Notes05/Notes05.md

 **Question 2**

-\You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets,configuration of route tables, and gateways.
+>You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets,configuration of route tables, and gateways.

 - I find this line interesting because before Cloud, testing was done on premises and you weren't able to choose your own IP address and subnets.
 It has evolved.

-/Route 53 finds out where the customer is located in the world, and i responds with the IP address of the edge location closest to that customer
+>Route 53 finds out where the customer is located in the world, and i responds with the IP address of the edge location closest to that customer

 - I find this interesting because it shows how advanced Amazon has gone with their technology and how well structured their cloud services are.